-‘Madam, I’ll tell you what I know,’ he said, pushing his spectacles up, ‘but promise me that you won’t reveal my name to anyone.
-You know the actor in that Shah Rukh Khan film, Rab Ne Bana Di Jodi?
-The one who is King Khan’s friend D.K. in that film?’ he asked.
-His voice now held excitement… ‘Anyway, the friend in that film, that actor’s name is Anuj Tikku.
-He owns all the first floor flats; there are three of them.
-And the man who was murdered is his old father.
+‘Madam, I’ll tell you what I know,’ he said, pushing his spectacles up, ‘but promise me, you won’t reveal my name… King Khan’s friend D.K. in Rab Ne Bana Di Jodi is Anuj Tikku… He owns all first-floor-flats.
+There are 3 of them.
+His old father was murdered.
 I hear his paying guests did it.
 They are untraceable.’

-The mastermind of the plot was Vijay Palande.
-While Palande hatched the murder conspiracy, his two accomplices – Dhananjay Shinde and Manoj Gajakosh – executed the crime.
+The mastermind was Vijay Palande.
+While Palande hatched the murder conspiracy, his 2 accomplices – Dhananjay Shinde and Manoj Gajakosh – executed the crime.
 The killers wanted possession of Anuj’s 15,000-square-feet apartment at Lokhandwala’s Samartha Angan Housing Society.
-They were also eyeing other properties of the Tikkus.
+They were also eyeing other properties of Tikkus.

 Palande didn’t fit any pattern.
 There was nothing in his behavior, mannerisms or conduct that would make anyone think he was a murderer, forget a serial killer.
 Unlike other prisoners, he was educated, sophisticated and was teaching himself law.
-Palande, like Ted Bundy, has humanized serial killers for his country.
-He has shocked us by breaking the biggest myth around such killers.
-He has shown us that such murderers, unlike popular notions, can be sophisticated, socially respectable people, that they are close to us.
-‘Potla kar denge’, the bastard used to say, meaning ‘maar ke, kaat ke, potle mei daal ke vanish kar denge body ko’.
+Palande, like Ted Bundy, has humanized serial killers.
+He has shown us, murderers, unlike popular notions, can be sophisticated, socially respectable people.
+‘Potla kar denge’, he used to say, meaning ‘maar ke, kaat ke, potle mei daal ke vanish kar denge body ko’.

-If a man can have sex in front of his dying father, with the 85 year old parent lying in a corner of the same room, to my mind, there is something terribly strange about him, if not wrong.
+If a man can have sex in front of his dying father, there is something terribly strange about him, if not wrong.
 Simrin appeared to be helplessly in love with Palande.

-Lodged in Maharashtra’s Thane Central jail, Vijay Palande is now an undertrial.
-In late 2015, he reportedly ranked second among 98 inmates in a prison exam on Gandhian principles.
+Lodged in Maharashtra’s Thane Central Jail, Vijay Palande is now under trial.
+In late 2015, he reportedly ranked 2nd among 98 inmates in a prison exam on Gandhian principles.
 Simrin is currently out on bail.

 – Puja Changoiwala, The Front Page Murders (Hachette, 2016).